pechyonkin/key-dl-architectures/README.md

 - [Data Augmentation | How to use Deep Learning when you have Limited Data ](https://medium.com/nanonets/how-to-use-deep-learning-when-you-have-limited-data-part-2-data-augmentation-c26971dc8ced)
 - Color intensity data augmentation: [Fancy PCA (Data Augmentation) with Scikit-Image](https://deshanadesai.github.io/notes/Fancy-PCA-with-Scikit-Image)
 - [PCA Color Augmentation](https://machinelearning.wtf/terms/pca-color-augmentation/)
-- Since PCA in the paper is done on the whole entirety of ImageNet data set(or maybe subsample, but that is not mentioned), the data might not fit in memory.
+- Since PCA in the paper is done on the whole entirety of ImageNet data set (or maybe subsample, but that is not mentioned), the data most probably will not fit in memory.
 In that case, [incremental PCA](http://scikit-learn.org/stable/auto_examples/decomposition/plot_incremental_pca.html) may be used that performs PCA in batches.
 [This thread](https://stackoverflow.com/questions/31428581/incremental-pca-on-big-data) is also useful in explaining how to do partial PCA without loading the whole data in memory.
 - [Test time augmentation](https://towardsdatascience.com/augmentation-for-image-classification-24ffcbc38833)

 [Return to top](#list-of-architectures-in-this-guide)